-We are proud to announce the 7th Annual Arizona Cord Blood Conference: Bridging the Gap.
+We are proud to announce the 7th Annual Arizona Cord Blood Conference: United by Our Strengths.
 Join us for this free Hybrid/In-Person conference on April 7th, 2022 (9am-4:30pm) presented by the Arizona Public Cord Blood Program.

 The conference will be in a hybrid format, taking place at the ASU SkySong 3 Conference Center, 1365 N. Scottsdale Road, Scottsdale, Arizona.
 Registration is free for both in-person and virtual attendees.
 In-person attendees will receive lunch (spaces limited).
 Register is now open.

 Discover the power of cord blood stem cells at the 7th annual Arizona Cord Blood Conference!
 And celebrate 10 wonderful years of the Arizona Public Cord Blood Program!!
 Learn how cord blood donations to this program and others like it are used around the globe to treat 80+ life-threatening diseases including many blood cancers, leukemia, lymphoma, thalassemia, sickle cell disease and more.
 Cord blood is a vital medical resource, especially for those patients whose bone marrow donor may no longer be available due to Covid restrictions.

 In addition, cord blood is proving critical in research in the emerging fields of regenerative medicine, gene therapy and cellular therapy.